 To modify the mouse hover duration for displaying the Taskbar Thumbnail Live Preview in Windows 11 or 10, follow the steps below:-

 Step 2: In the Windows Registry Editor window, browse to the following key in the left sidebar:-

 Step 3: After this, you need to right-click on the Advanced folder and go to New > DWORD (32-bit) Value.

 Step 4: Name the newly created REG_DWORD as ThumbnailLivePreviewHoverTime.

 Step 5: Now, double-click on the ThumbnailLivePreviewHoverTime REG_DWORD and select the Decimal as Base.
 Now, enter the delay time in the Value data text field, such as 100, 200, 500, etc.

 Step 6: Click OK and restart your system to apply the changes.

-When you’re done with all the above steps, place the mouse cursor on the thumbnail preview of an application (such as File Explorer, Notepad, etc.).
-You can see the delay time for live previewing that particular application.
+After completing the aforementioned steps, hover your mouse cursor over the thumbnail preview of an application (like File Explorer, Notepad, and so on).
+You’ll then observe the delay time set for the live preview of that specific application.

 Tailoring the nuances of your operating system to cater to personal preferences enhances the overall user experience.
 By adjusting the mouse hover time for the taskbar thumbnail live preview in Windows 10 or 11, you get to decide the rhythm of your workflow, be it an instantaneous preview or a slight delay.
 Remember, while this feature adds a touch of customization, always be cautious when tinkering with the Registry Editor, ensuring you follow the provided steps accurately.